 In fact, this is only a small portion of its capabilities.
-There are tools specifically for social media posts, short videos, and even entire web pages.
-Overall, Adobe Spark is a versatile design tool for this reason.
+There are tools specifically for social media content, short videos, and even entire web pages.
+Overall, Adobe Express is a versatile design tool for this reason.
 You could use it in your content studio as a whole, not just the social media people.
 Even the web design department can benefit!
-Once finished, your Adobe Spark graphics can be exported and emailed to anyone on your team that needs them.
+Once finished, your Adobe Express graphics can be exported and emailed to anyone on your team that needs them.
 Best of all, it’s easy to use.
 For iOS users, all parts of the app can be used.
 Android users are limited to the social media functionalities.

 Pricing: Animaker starts at $10 per month for the basic plan, with increasingly complex tiers and offerings coming in at monthly prices of $19, $49, and custom pricing based on your own wants and needs for your Animaker platform.

 BeFunky is a one-stop-shop for creating all manner of visual media.
 The online design tools offered by BeFunky include simple photo editing tools to more robust infographic templates and graphic design tools.
 BeFunky provides a range of templates to suit the needs of the true beginner and social media expert, alike.
 Using the infographic templates on BeFunky, you can create beautiful infographics without advanced design skills or even a premium plan.
 The simple structure of BeFunky allows you to create a compelling infographic in minutes without the price and timing required from professional designers.

 Pricing: BeFunky is a free service, though users can unlock additional features with a BeFunky Plus plan, at either $4.99 (billed yearly) or $9.99 (billed monthly).